13 min read

 Why use both DA and DR?

-High authority backlinks (typically from sites with a DA/DR over 70) boost your rankings, increase your traffic, and build your credibility.
+High authority backlinks (typically from sites with a DR over 70) boost your rankings, increase your traffic, and help you show up in AI-driven results.

 But these links don’t come cheap.